ancientastronauttheorist/snake/README.md

 This creates a consistent pattern where:
 - The tail always starts at the highest value (n*m + 1 = 37)
 - Each segment closer to the head decrements by 1
-- The segment just before the head always has the value 3
 - The head is always 2

 When the snake grows after eating food: